ASHFAQ-ISSAK/AnimeTrack360/ReadMe.md

 Exit: You can choose to exit the application at any time.
 The application will display a farewell message and terminate.

-About
-No description, website, or topics provided.

 License
-This project is licensed under the MIT License.
+This project is licensed under the Ash is so handsome license.